 If your child has some of these symptoms, here’s the major thought you can think: “I will help my child strengthen his gifts and redeem his weaknesses.”

-Specifically, here are some tips:
+Specifically, here are some tips for autism and asperger’s and homeschooling:

 1- Help him explore his interests

 …unless they are unwholesome- 4 hours a day on the computer doing anything is not a good idea for a child.
 For homeschool high schoolers, it is a good idea to gently work through some Career Exploration together.
-7Sisters Career Exploration Bundle is excellent for this.
+7Sisters Career Exploration textbook is excellent for this.
 (Some teens will do this on their own, some would rather be coached through the resources with their parents.)

-2- Help her find her gifts
+2- Help her find her gift.

 All children have God-given gifts.
 Any child will feel better about herself if she knows the things God has instilled in her.